TL;DR Summary

 • Revisit texts to reinforce learning

 I often switch between extensive and intensive reading depending on the material and my goal.
 Sometimes I read for flow; other times I dig in to “mine” words and phrases.
+Find the balance that works for you.

 Should I Use Flashcards to Learn Vocabulary?

-While I don’t rely on flashcards for memorization, I do use them occasionally—for additional exposure.
+While I don’t rely on flashcards for memorization, I do use them occasionally for additional exposure.
 On LingQ, for example, I’ll glance at words and sample sentences to refresh my memory.
 But I don’t test myself.
 I don’t use flashcards for active recall.
 The goal isn’t to produce a word under pressure—it’s repeated contact.

 Final Thoughts: Vocabulary Is Acquired, Not Memorized